-Port Meadow is a picturesque park near Oxford, situated just 15 minutes from the historic centre.
+Port Meadow is an ancient meadowland situated just 15 minutes from the historic centre of Oxford.

-With the Thames running all the way along the left side of the park, Port Meadow is home to plenty of local wildlife – including some ponies and cows who you’ll find grazing nearby.
+With the Thames running all the way along its left side, Port Meadow is a verdant green space and home to plenty of animals – including ponies and cows who can be found grazing on their pasture.

-It’s also a lovely place to fish, or if you’re feeling brave, opt for some wild swimming in the water.
-If that’s not your style, pack a picnic and head to one of the tables dotted around the meadow.
+It’s also a lovely place to fish (if you’ve got a license!), or if you’re feeling brave, opt for some wild swimming in the water.

 Address: Walton Well Rd, Oxford OX2 6ED